Bayesian semiparametric long memory models for discretized event data: Amazon bird vocalization data

 The rescaled range statistic of a time series $\{X_t, t\in \mathcal{T}\}$ is the ratio of the range of cumulative deviations from the mean to the standard deviation.
 Estimates of the RS statistic are obtained by dividing the time series into sub-series of different lengths and computing the RS statistic for each scale \citep{bassingthwaighte1994evaluating}.
 For a self-similar stationary time series with Hurst coefficient $H$, \cite{mandelbrot1969some} showed that the RS statistic varies roughly as $\delta^H$ where $\delta$ refers to the time scale.
-Non-stationarity in the time series may lead to false detection of long-range dependence \citep{kantelhardt2001detecting}, motivating DFA, which removes the trend in a first stage before estimating $H$.
+Non-stationarity in the time series may lead to false detection of long-range dependence \citep{kantelhardt2001detecting}, motivating DFA, which removes the trend in a first stage before estimating $H$. \cite{geweke1983estimation} proposed an alternative semiparametric approach to estimate the Hurst exponent $H$ based on the log periodogram of the data. \cite{robinson1995gaussian} instead estimate $H$ using the local Whittle approximation to the likelihood.

 We use \texttt{R} packages \texttt{pracma} and \texttt{fractal} to estimate the Hurst exponent using RS analysis and DFA, respectively; \texttt{fractal} allows for polynomial trends.
-Table \ref{tab:hurst_data} shows the estimates of the Hurst exponent from the RS analysis and DFA with a linear trend for the 15 bird species from Figure \ref{fig:marginal_and_conditional_probabilites}.
+To estimate $H$ according to \cite{geweke1983estimation} and \cite{robinson1995gaussian} we use the $\texttt{LongMemoryTS}$ package in $\texttt{R}$.
+Table \ref{tab:hurst_data} shows the estimates of the Hurst exponent from the RS ($\hat{H}_{\mathrm{RS}}$) analysis and DFA ($\hat{H}_{\mathrm{DFA}}$) with a linear trend for the 15 bird species from Figure \ref{fig:marginal_and_conditional_probabilites} along with the estimates of $H$ according to \cite{geweke1983estimation} ($\hat{H}_{\mathrm{GPH}}$) and \cite{robinson1995gaussian} ($\hat{H}_{\mathrm{W}}$).
+The posterior mean estimate $\hat{H}_{\mathrm{FRAP}}$ of $H$ obtained from the proposed model here is also included in Table \ref{tab:hurst_data} together with the lower ($\hat{H}_{\mathrm{LR}}$) and upper ($\hat{H}_{\mathrm{UR}}$) 95\% credible intervals.
 For DFA, estimates of the Hurst exponent were not sensitive to the choice of the degree of the polynomial.
 There is a considerable discrepancy in the estimates of $H$ from the RS and DFA analyses, with the DFA analysis surprisingly suggesting anti-persistence in the data.
 However, it is not clear how to obtain confidence intervals for these estimates, and whether they are entirely appropriate given that RS and DFA methods were developed for continuous and not binary time series.
+The estimates of $H$ as seen from $\hat{H}_{\mathrm{GPH}}$ and $\hat{H}_{\mathrm{W}}$ in Table \ref{tab:hurst_data} are closer to the estimates obtained from the proposed model although they often do not satisfy the constraint $0<H<1$.